Adorable Baby Hippo Facts That Will Melt Your Heart

 Hippos Are Pregnant for 8 Months

-Though some mammals, like elephants, can have a gestation period of 22 months (imagine that), hippos are pregnant for one month less than humans.
+Some mammals, like elephants, can have a gestation period of 22 months (imagine that!).

-After giving birth, female hippos give themselves a break, not mating again for about 17 months.
+After doing so, female hippos give themselves a break, not mating again for about 17 months.

 Baby Hippo Twins Exist